Pascal-0x90/StrokeOff/README.md

  *** DIFFERENCE BETWEEN NORMAL AND PARANOID ****** Mainly just paranoid locks the users screen therefore mitigating the "oh shit i left my computer unlocked" problem and someone tries a HID attack

+Packages:
+You will need:
+  tkinter
+  os
+  subprocess
+  yaml

+Main files:
+  yamlWriter
+  stroekGUI

+StrokeOff.py is an alpha of strokeOff.

+ISSUES:
+  - I cannot properly compile both into one exe properly
+  - Usually when I do one or the other will work coherently
+  - I can however get things to work when theres atleast one .py file hanging outside the exe

+I used pyInstaller so if anyone wants to fandangle with that or something else and tell me how they did it that'd be pretty neato.
+I'll probably try to finish it sometime towards the end of December when I amd not slammed with other commitments.